ArenT1981/ArenT-portfolio/README.md

 ## [Academic & (non-IT specific) Technical Writing](./Academic-and-Technical-Writing-examples)

 This contains a representative sample of the quality of my general writing and documentation ability.
-A detailed summary is presented inside the README inside the directory.
+A detailed summary is presented in the README inside the directory.
 Though not IT specific, I feel it is very important to include it in this portfolio because software engineering is about *far* more than just writing code; the production of clear, high quality, and professional documents is crucial.

 ## Development Portfolio Projects